Sigfied/Sigfied/README.md

  - Hello, I'm Sigfied
  - Backend developer

-I am currently involved in the development and maintenance of the lencet open source library

 ### Tag
 - 💻 A Java trainee who has practiced for two and a half years